 Do children need a ticket?

 Reserved seat grandstands: A ticket is required to occupy a reserved seat.
-Children 2 years & under are admitted free of charge when seated on parent’s lap.
-Children 12 years & under qualify for child pricing.
+Children 2 years & under are admitted free of charge when seated on adult’s lap.

 Is there wheelchair accessible seating?

-Reserved seat grandstands 1 & 2 are wheelchair accessible.
-General admission grandstand 5 is also wheelchair accessible.
-Companion seating in grandstands 1 & 2 are free of charge when an accessible seat ticket is purchased.
+Reserved seat Grandstands 1 & 2 are wheelchair accessible.
+General admission Grandstand 10 is also wheelchair accessible.

-A paddock pass is an optional purchase.
-It allows access to the paddock area which is considered the “locker room of auto racing”.
+The paddock is a garage area that houses the transporters, race cars and team’s work area.
+It is considered the “locker room of auto racing”.
 The paddock allows up close viewing of race car preparation and teamwork.